1711-Games/LGNC-Swift/Sources/LGNP/README.md

-# LGNP
+# LGNP — LGN Protocol

 ## About
-LGNP stands for LGN Protocol.
-It's an application protocol for sending compact packets of binary data (messages) across public or private network.
+LGNP is an application protocol for sending compact packets of binary data (messages) across public or private network.
 It's somewhat similar to HTTP: it has rudimentary form of HTTP headers (as control bitmask and optional meta section), it supports keep-alive, and also some other things.
 LGNP supports end-to-end encryption (AES GCM) and HMAC.

 The main purpose of LGNP is exchanging small messages between services.
 Surprisingly, you don't need all power of HTTP for that simple task :) LGNP is heavily used in LGNS (LGN Server).